mlynch/mlynch.github.com/_posts/2014-09-24-building-startup-midwest-madison.markdown

 Of course, if you're willing to do custom build-outs to fix all the whacky government and law firm design decisions, you can be more flexible, but that does not fix the square footage constraint.

 How we fix this in Madison is through legislation (or *lack thereof* in this case).
 With the space crunch on the isthmus combined with [building height restrictions](http://host.madison.com/news/local/writers/mike_ivey/by-design-madison-has-no-tall-buildings/article_64e73570-b5e1-11e3-9e53-0019bb2963f4.html) from the capitol, it seems the only way we will be able to expand the city is by increasing our sprawl.
-This is why I am passionate about abolishing this restriction.
+This is why I am passionate about abolishing the building height restriction.

 Oh, and don't get me started on the 3-month lease insistence.
 Good luck finding anything shorter than that beyond sublets and shared working spaces.
 I think that will change with increased startup activity and related turnover.